 Explore options, learn the questions to ask, and find out what to expect during treatment.

-People with Hepatitis C are often concerned about how others will view them.
+People with HCV are often concerned about how others will view them.
 You may find yourself avoiding friends and family because you’re worried about how they’ll react to your diagnosis, but having the support of people close to you is important to your well-being.

 Learn about the challenges you may face, side effects and supporting your caregiver.